mouadDahhoumi/payment-gateway-mouadDahhoumi/README.md

 ```

 - The API can be accessed at http://localhost:8080
 - The Swagger page can be accessed at http://localhost:8080/swagger-ui/index.html#/.
 It provides a description of the API using the OpenAPI Specification.
-It also provides a web-based interface where users can explore and test API endpoints
+It also provides a web-based interface where one can test API endpoints

 # Project structure